-MILITARY & FAMILY READINESS CENTERS COMMANDERS • CHIEFS FIRST SERGEANTS • SUPERVISORS
+COMMANDERS • CHIEFSFIRST SERGEANTS • SUPERVISORS

 Incorporated in 1942, Air Force Aid Society (AFAS) is the official charity for the U.S. Air Force and U.S. Space Force.
-AFAS supports the Air Force and Space Force missions by providing emergency financial assistance, educational support, and community programs to Airmen, Guardians, and their families.
+AFAS supports the Air Force and Space Force missions by providing financial assistance, educational support, community programs, and disaster relief to Airmen, Guardians, and their families.